The Dao of Delivery

 A FIELD MANUAL for CTOs (and the CEOs who rely on them)

-For thirty years, I’ve been learning how to see engineering organizations clearly—mostly by seeing them wrong first.
+For thirty years, I’ve been learning how to understand those differences.
+Mostly in engineering organizations.
+How to see clearly, mostly by seeing them wrong first.
 Each role taught me something new about what I’d been missing: the dynamics I’d ignored, the signals I’d misread, the leverage I’d wasted on the wrong problems.
-What I have learned is that there are no easy fixes.
-There are no nice, tidy frameworks you can apply universally that will solve your problems.
-That knowledge is hard won.
 I could have easily called this book “Eric’s Litany of Failures,” because that’s what it really is: thirty years of painful lessons learned the hard way, distilled into the lenses I wish someone had handed me earlier.

 The lenses here don’t spring from natural talent or brilliant insight.
 They come from the political, emotional, and cultural dynamics that repeatedly humbled me until I finally learned to pay attention to what actually matters in leadership.